XTransfer Announces Over 700,000 Global Customers

-Emerging Markets Become the "Blue Ocean" for Enterprises Going GlobalSHANGHAI, CHINA - Media OutReach Newswire - 23 July 2025 - XTransfer, the World's Leading & China's No.1 B2B Cross-Border Trade Payment Platform, announces that its global enterprise customer base has exceeded 700,000.
+Emerging Markets Become the "Blue Ocean" for Enterprises Going GlobalHONG KONG SAR - Media OutReach Newswire - 29 July 2025 - XTransfer, the World's Leading & China's No.1 B2B Cross-Border Trade Payment Platform, announces that its global enterprise customer base has exceeded 700,000.
 This significant milestone highlights the platform's remarkable achievements in supporting small and medium-sized enterprises (SMEs) to expand globally.
 As a global leader in the B2B cross-border trade payment sector, XTransfer is committed to providing SMEs with secure, convenient, and compliant one-stop cross-border financial solutions, enabling businesses to capitalise on the immense opportunities in emerging markets.

 Recently, Bill Deng, Founder and CEO of XTransfer, was invited to attend the 01VC CEO Summit 2025.
 During the roundtable discussion focused on new dynamics in cross-border trade, Bill highlighted, "Today, for every 100 RMB in Chinese exports, 2 RMB are settled through XTransfer, and one-tenth of SME foreign trade enterprises have registered on our platform.
 With access to firsthand data insights, we are uniquely positioned to capture shifts in global trade flows."